Whether it's more efficient delivery routes, strategic store placements or targeted geomarketing campaigns

 For all maps that utilize Twitter’s data connector, you must obey Twitter’s terms of service.

 CARTO is an open source project (under a BSD license) which makes use of many different open source technologies.
 Please check the CARTO GitHub page for more information.

-CARTO provides both Isoline Routing and Isochrones, courtesy of HERE.
-Whenever you use either of these data types, you must also use a HERE basemap.
+CARTO provides both Isoline Routing and Isochrones, courtesy of Mapbox.

-Please be aware of the licenses of both your data and data provided to you by CARTO.
+Please be aware of the licenses of both your data and the data provided to you through CARTO.

 The data you add to your CARTO account is your responsibility.
 CARTO makes it easy for you to share specific datasets, with others or publicly.
 You are responsible for ensuring that you have a right to share data before doing so.
 Attribution is not automatically added to these datasets, but you can easily include it.
 Learn how.